mbellitti/wikiart-classifier/README.md

 # Overview

+We have built a classifier that classifies artwork into different genre (like Abstract, Landscape, Portrait).
+In principle, we have data to run classificiation task on

+- Century the artwork was realized
+- Field (Painting, Sculpture, Photography)
+- Style (Cubism, Impressionism, Dadaism)
+- Author

 The idea is to classify artworks into different styles, genres, and author using Deep Neural Networks.

 This is probably very ambitious.